sapegin/sapegin.me/src/content/blog/naming.md

 const SIZE_MEDIUM = 'medium';
 ```

-Here, the common part of the names, the `SIZE_` prefix, is aligned.
-I call this _parallel coding_.
+Here, the common part of the names, the `SIZE_` prefix, is aligned, making it easier to notice related constants in the code.

-**Info:** We talk more about parallel coding in the Don’t make me think chapter.

 Another option is to use an object: